adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 **Section 1**: Imports the Assurance (covered later) and Core extensions for use in the code below.

-The next two code sections are functionality that is enabled by the [AEP Lifecycle](https://aep-sdks.gitbook.io/docs/foundation-extensions/lifecycle-for-edge-network) extension; the extension's main purpose is to track the app's state, basically when the app starts, or is closed, or crashes, etc.
+The next two code sections are functionality that is enabled by the [AEP Lifecycle](https://aep-sdks.gitbook.io/docs/foundation-extensions/lifecycle-for-edge-network) extension; the extension's main purpose is to track the app's state, basically when the app starts or is closed.

 **Section 2**: Enables the [`lifecycleStart` API](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/lifecycle/lifecycle-api-reference#lifecycle-start) that tracks when the app is opened.